gabresman/ETL-Pipeline-from-Alpha-Vantage-API-to-PostgreSQL/README.md

 The project employs Spark's foreachBatch function to process each micro-batch of stock data from Kafka and handle it with the process_batch function.
 This combination allows for seamless and efficient integration between Kafka, PySpark, and PostgreSQL.
 The pipeline continuously runs, awaiting new data until terminated manually.

 ### Summary
 This project showcases a powerful data pipeline that automates the collection, transformation, and storage of stock price data in a real-time environment.
 It leverages cutting-edge tools such as Kafka for distributed streaming, PySpark for big data processing, and PostgreSQL for structured data storage.
-By the end of the project, users will have a solid foundation for building advanced financial data systems capable of processing and analyzing large volumes of stock data in real-time.
+The project pipeline will enable users to analyze large volumes of stock data in real-time.